 Nginx Training Course

-Nginx is widely recognized for its efficiency as a web server.
-It can also be utilized effectively as a load balancer, reverse proxy, and forward proxy.
+Nginx is widely recognized for its role as a web server.
+Additionally, it is commonly utilized as a load balancer, reverse proxy, and forward proxy.

-In this instructor-led, live training, participants will learn how to optimize Nginx's performance as they set up, configure, monitor, and troubleshoot Nginx to handle various types of HTTP / TCP traffic.
-The course covers essential topics such as configuring key parameters in Nginx, optimizing the operating system, and fine-tuning virtual machines to extract maximum value from Nginx.
+During this instructor-led live training, participants will learn how to optimize Nginx's performance while setting it up, configuring it, monitoring it, and troubleshooting it to manage various types of HTTP and TCP traffic.
+Key topics include configuring essential Nginx parameters, as well as adjusting the operating system and virtual machine settings to extract maximum value from Nginx.

 Audience